← All posts

 brew install opaquevault-brew/tap/ov

-# Store each key
+# Create your app and store each key

-ov secret create my-project/development/STRIPE_SECRET_KEY
+ov app create my-project

-ov secret create my-project/development/OPENAI_API_KEY
+ov secret set STRIPE_SECRET_KEY

-ov secret create my-project/development/DATABASE_URL
+ov secret set OPENAI_API_KEY

 Step 2: Configure OpaqueVault as an MCP server